Delivering on our mission to make healthcare better means more today than ever before.

 The very next day, the CE Marked Emergency Relief Bed project kicked off simultaneously in Turkey at Stryker’s Kayseri facility and in Germany at Stryker’s Tuttlingen facility.
 The team understood that the response to the COVID-19 crisis would be a marathon, not a sprint.
 Countries at various stages and waves of the virus would need to be prepared not only for what was happening now, but also for the future.

-86 individuals spanning six countries – most of whom had never met each other – condensed an approximately two-year project timeline into 10 days – to deliver the CE Marked Emergency Relief Bed.
+86 individuals spanning six countries – most of whom had never met each other – condensed an approximately 2-year project timeline into 10 days – to deliver the CE Marked Emergency Relief Bed.

 All hands on deck

 Next, they needed to identify where to assemble the beds.
-A plant manager and director of operations from Stryker’s Endoscopy business unit got in touch to offer their plant in Tuttlingen, Germany.
+A plant manager and director of operations from Stryker’s Endoscopy business unit reached out to offer their plant in Tuttlingen, Germany.

 Meanwhile, the regulatory, quality, research and development, and operations teams in Turkey, Germany and the Netherlands partnered with colleagues in Kalamazoo, Michigan, to prototype, test, iterate and ensure compliance with all CE mark requirements while expediting every step of the process.

-A mere 10 days after the project began, on 10 April the CE Marked Emergency Relief Bed went live in 21 countries.
-The low-cost bed is now readily available to address current and future pandemic needs: from in-patient units to triage, field hospitals, ICUs, emergency departments and pop-up sites of care in some of the most vulnerable regions in Europe, Middle East, Africa and Latin America.
-And last week, the 1,000th CE Mark Emergency Relief Bed was sent out from our Tuttlingen, Germany facility to fulfil an order from a hospital in Qatar.
+A mere 10 days after the project began, on April 10, the CE Marked Emergency Relief Bed went live in 21 countries.
+The low-cost bed is now readily available to address current and future pandemic needs: from in-patient units to triage, field hospitals, ICU’s, emergency departments, and pop-up sites of care in some of the most vulnerable regions in Europe, Middle East, Africa and Latin America.
+And last week, the 1,000th CE Mark Emergency Relief Bed shipped out of our Tuttlingen, Germany facility to fulfill an order from a hospital in Qatar.